growgraph/graflo/docs/getting_started/installation.md

 ## Prerequisites

 - Python 3.11+
-- A graph database (Neo4j or ArangoDB) if you plan to use database features
+- A graph database (Neo4j, ArangoDB, or TigerGraph) if you plan to use database features

 ## Installation Methods